LogtalkDotOrg/logtalk3/library/unicode_data/README.md

 -----
 Most applications only require some of the tables present in these resources.
-Most of these tables define properties for ranges of code points and not for single code points but the provided auxiliary predicates allow access for a single code point.
-When increased performance is required, consider using the existing tables and auxiliary predicates to generated derived tables more fit for your specific application.
+Most of these tables define properties for ranges of code points and not for single code points, but the provided auxiliary predicates allow access for a single code point.
+When increased performance is required, consider using the existing tables and auxiliary predicates to generate derived tables more fit for your specific application.

 Known issues